SalishSeaCast/SalishSeaNowcast/docs/workers.rst

 .. note::
     When the :py:class:`~SalishSeaNowcast.nowcast.nowcast_worker.NowcastWorker` object is set up its base command-line parser is created as :py:attr:`worker.arg_parser`.
     That parser provides help messages,
-    and handles the :option:`config_file` argument,
+    and handles the :kbd:`config_file` argument,
-    and the :option:`--debug` option.
+    and the :kbd:`--debug` option.

-For workers that require a :option:`run-date` command-line option, use this pattern:
+For workers that require a :kbd:`run-date` command-line option, use this pattern:

 .. code-block:: python